Who is Kate?

 Using our Kate service doesn’t cost a thing.

-All your KBC products and services are conveniently listed under ‘My KBC’, where you’ll also find your messages.
 Tap the bell icon at the top right of your screen to see all your communications with KBC.
+You’ll find an overview of all your messages and Doccle documents when you tap ‘Messages’.
 You can also see the different ways to contact KBC by selecting ‘Your contacts’.
 If you want to make an appointment, feel free to ask Kate, your digital assistant in KBC Mobile.

 You can use the Kate chat feature in KBC Mobile to help you save time and money.
 You can access your digital assistant by tapping the Kate icon in the top-right corner.